MikeyManoguerra/angular-7-drag-table/README.md

 https://github.com/infotechseo/angular-dragdrop-column

-cdk dragDrop draggable columns on mat-table works in angular 9. but not angular 7.

-the code in this repository demonstrates the feature NOT working, where in angular 9 it works.
+cdk dragDrop draggable columns on mat-table works in angular 9. but not angular 7. the code in this angular 7 repository demonstrates the feature NOT working, where in angular 9 it works.

 this stackblitz shows a workaround, which makes every header cell a 'list'. then you can handle movement manually with index. https://stackblitz.com/edit/angular-mat-table-columns-draggable